Data Security

 Data is incrementally backed up on a nightly basis to ensure that all applications and client data is preserved and available to be restored in the event of any loss of data or catastrophic event.
 Hot back-ups are made directly to fast access tier cloud storage and transferred to archive tier cloud storage.
 Daily backups are stored in hot storage for two weeks with AES-256 encryption.
 Weekly full backups are stored in archive storage for one month.
 Monthly full backups are stored for one year in archive tier.
 Yearly full backups are stored in archive tier for five years.
 All archive tier storage is AES-256 encryption.

-All backup data is stored in a zero trust cloud provided by Commvault cloud.
+All backup data is stored in a zero-trust cloud provided by Commvault cloud.
 Rotation of the backups into archive tier storage is handled automatically by Commvault software.

 If a system recovery is necessary, DDI system engineers will retrieve the file, data, or system state from an on-line backup system.
 In this event, system or database recovery can be completed in a matter of minutes or possibly several hours.
 DDI system engineers will recover the file, data, or system state immediately.